 Curve-fitting and optimization

-For example, let as consider a simple moving average crossover system that generates long entry signals when SMA(t1) > SMA (t2), where t1 and t2 are the periods with t2 > t1, and short entry signals when SMA(t1) < SMA(t2).
-In its simplest form, this is a stop and reverse system, i.e. when an opposite signal is generated the previous position is closed and reversed.
+For example, let us consider a simple moving average crossover system that generates long entry signals when SMA(t1) > SMA (t2), where t1 and t2 are the periods with t2 > t1, and short entry signals when SMA(t1) < SMA(t2).
+In its simplest form, this is a stop and reverse system, i.e., when an opposite signal is generated the previous position is closed and reversed.
 This system cannot be used in practice unless the values of t1 and t2 are selected.
 One can select those values via optimization of performance using back-testing on historical data.
 It is a widespread belief that this process results in systems that fail in actual trading because they are “curve fitted”.
 Is this belief true?

-A three-level classification of optimized trading systems
+A three-level classification of optimized trading strategies